sheenobu/fourteen45-theme/README.md

-purehugo
+fourteen45-theme
 ========

-hugo theme based on purecss from yahoo
+Theme for the fourteen45 website, based on purehugo.

 ###Reponsive Images